 Connect Assignments.
 One for each chapter we cover) will constitute an additional 20% of your course grade.
 These are important 'low-risk/low-impact' assignments that guide your studying and allow you to test and improve your mastery well in advance of exams.
-These will become available as we cover the material in class, and every assignment will be available until 12 p.m. (noon) on Thursday, Dec.
-10, at which time no more quiz grades will be recorded.
-This is to encourage you to review regularly, and it will also give you unlimited opportunities to earn an excellent score.
-Do not wait to start the Connect assignments until late in the semester.
+These will become available as we cover the material in class, and every assignment will be available until Monday, May 2 at midnight (11:59 p.m.), at which time no more quiz grades will be recorded and any un-submitted assignments will turn into zeros.
+This is to encourage you to review regularly, and give you unlimited opportunities to earn an excellent score.
+Do not wait to start the Connect assignments until late in the semester; they tend to take 2-3 hours each, mininum.

-These assignments are intended to be done on your own, without the help of any human (except Dr. Gillespie).
+These assignments are intended to be completed on your own, without the help of any human (except Dr. Gillespie).
 You can use your book and notes.
 If you seek other students' help, 1) you are guilty of academic dishonesty and are at risk for disciplinary action, and 2) you will have a misleading perception of how well-prepared you are for your exams.